BuidlGuidl/oracle-challenge/README.md

 🔗 Look at how [UMA](https://uma.xyz/) does this with their Optimistic Oracle (OO). **This contract is based UMA's OO design**.

-## Checkpoint 5: ⚡ Optimistic Oracle - Dispute Resolution
+## Checkpoint 4: ⚡ Optimistic Oracle - Dispute Resolution

-⚙️ Now let's implement the most sophisticated oracle design: the optimistic oracle.
-This system allows anyone to propose outcomes and others to dispute them, with a decider contract resolving disputes.
-This is the main implementation challenge where you'll build the core functionality from scratch.
+👩‍💻 Now it's (finally) time to build!
+Unlike the previous checkpoints where you explored existing implementations, this section challenges you to implement the optimistic oracle system from scratch.
+You'll write the core functions that handle assertions, proposals, disputes, and settlements.

+🎯 **Your Mission**: Complete the missing function implementations in the `OptimisticOracle.sol` contract.
+The contract skeleton is already provided with all the necessary structs, events, and modifiers - you just need to fill in the logic.

+🧪 **Testing Strategy**: Each function you implement can be tested individually using the provided test suite.
+Run `yarn test` after implementing each function to verify your solution works correctly.

 🔍 Open the `packages/hardhat/contracts/02_Optimistic/OptimisticOracle.sol` file to implement the optimistic oracle functionality.